-The crime of theft in Washington state involves taking something that belongs to someone else, without the owner’s permission.
-Theft can be committed not only by taking physical items, but also by taking services that one is not entitled to.
+The crime of theft in Washington involves taking something that belongs to someone else without the owner’s permission.
+Theft can be committed not only by taking physical items but also by taking services that one is not entitled to.
 Shoplifting is a common form of theft.

-Washington state law classifies theft into three different types: first, second, and third degree.
+Washington state law classifies theft into three different degrees.
 The seriousness of each type depends on the value of the property that was taken.

-When the item or services taken is worth more than $5,000, that is first-degree theft and is a Class B felony.
+First-degree theft: When the item or services taken is worth more than $5,000, that is first-degree theft, a Class B felony.
 The maximum punishment is 10 years in jail and/or a fine of $20,000.

-When the item or services taken is worth between $750 and $5,000, that is second-degree theft, and it is a Class C felony.
-The maximum punishment is 5 years in jail and/or a fine of $10,000.
+Second-degree theft: When the item or services taken is worth between $750 and $5,000, that is second-degree theft, a Class C felony.
+The maximum punishment is five years in jail and/or a fine of $10,000.

-When the item or services taken is worth less than $750, that is third-degree theft and is classified as a gross misdemeanor.
-The maximum punishment is 1 year in jail and/or a fine of $5,000.
+Third-degree theft: When the item or services taken is worth less than $750, that is third-degree theft and is classified as a gross misdemeanor.
+The maximum punishment is one year in jail and/or a fine of $5,000.

-If you have been charged with theft, you should consult an experienced Washington criminal defense lawyer right away.
-A good attorney can help you navigate through Washington’s complicated criminal justice system and help you get the best outcome possible.
+If you have been charged with theft, you should consult an experienced Spokane criminal defense lawyer right away.
+An attorney from Twyford Law Office can help you navigate through the complicated criminal justice system and help you seek a favorable possible.

 Special Categories of Theft